webhintio/hint/packages/hint-highest-available-document-mode/README.md

 ## What does the hint check?

-By default the hint checks if the `X-UA-Compatible` response header is sent with the value of `IE=edge`, and that the `meta` tag isn’t used.
+By default, the hint checks if the `X-UA-Compatible` response header is sent with the value of `IE=edge`, and that the `meta` tag isn’t used.

 ### Examples that **trigger** the hint for defaults